aamedina/OBO/README.md

 ## investigations

+### Evidence ontology (net.wikipunk.rdf.ECO)
+An ontology for experimental and other evidence statements.

 ### Ontology for Biomedical Investigations (net.wikipunk.rdf.OBI)
 The Ontology for Biomedical Investigations (OBI) is build in a collaborative, international effort and will serve as a resource for